sje30/rrs/rrs_primer.md

 Belgium, to allow researchers to share work.

-## Will it help us?  will it disappear
+## Will it help us?  will it disappear?

 Scholarly communications seems like an epic game of chess played out over decades.
 Just as we (academics) think there is some solution,